Joseph Safra: Personal life

-Safra was a resident of Geneva, Switzerland.In 1969, he married Vicky Sarfati.
+Safra was a resident of Geneva, Switzerland.
+In 1969, he married Vicky Sarfati.
 They had four children: Jacob J. Safra, Esther Safra (married to Carlos Dayan, son of Sasson Dayan), Alberto J. Safra, and David J. Safra.
 Jacob is responsible for the international operations while David manages Banco Safra in Brazil.

 Safra died on 10 December 2020 in São Paulo at the age of 82.
 He had Parkinson's disease.

+After his death, his son Alberto sued his brothers' Jacob and David contesting his father's will.